tsoftwareinc/libshogi/regression/README.md

 ## REQUIREMENTS

    The programs in this directory are for doing regression test.
-   'lesserpyon' is required for testing to crosscheck.
+   'lesserpyon' is required to crosscheck.
 You also need a large amount of kifu files in CSA format.

    - kifulist